jonats2020/jonats2020/README.md

 ------------------

 I've been in the IT industry for 12+ years (6 yrs IT support and 6 yrs as a software dev).
 I'm currently working as a frontend developer using React JS.
-* 🌍  I'm based in the Philippines at the moment (I've been living in Dubai, UAE for 5 yrs before the pandemic and decided to go back to my home country to be with my family)
+* 🌍  Based in the Philippines
 * ✉️  You can contact me at [natselayron@gmail.com](mailto:natselayron@gmail.com)
 * 🧠  I'm currently learning machine learning